Celebrating All the Dads I've Known and Loved

 After my dad passed away, I felt a bit like an orphan.

-There was Rev. Robert Davis who gave me my first Bible and let me tag along with him to play tennis many Saturdays.
+Now that he's gone, it would be natural to feel like an orphan again.
+But now I'm beginning to see the many fathers who nurtured me along the way.
+There was my neighbor, Rev. Robert Davis who gave me my first Bible and let me tag along with him to play tennis many Saturdays.
 There was Mr. Correll, my high school journalism teacher, who breathed life into my dreams of writing, and when necessary, encouraged me to break the rules.
-I was lucky enough to have many bosses who treated me as a well-cared-for daughter -- rescuing me when my car broke down, warning me against bad people, guarding me against difficult clients, coaching me through job layoffs, and when I was without a job, reminding me often of my best qualities.
+I was lucky enough to have many bosses who treated me as a well-cared-for daughter -- rescuing me when my car broke down on the way to work, safeguarding me against difficult clients, coaching me through job layoffs, and when I was without a job, reminding me of my best qualities.

 I'm so grateful to have two earthly fathers who cared for me deeply.
 I recognize this is not everyone's experience.
 But more than having two dads and fatherly encouragers, I'm most thankful for my heavenly Father who will always cover me with His goodness.
+Even though people and things here on earth will almost always disappoint, we can count on our Father in Christ who will never let us down.
+He is always faithful.

 What About You?
 Who Has Fathered You Well?